Astron/Astron/doc/internal_protocol.md

  - Update object fields stored in database.
  - Run queries on objects stored in the database.

-When a stored object is created directly, the object behaves as if it were its own Message Director participant, and subscribes to its own channel (equal to the object's ID) to receive object-specific updates.
+When one or more of a database object's values is updated through a set- or delete- operation, the database will broadcast the recieved message to the channel with the object's ID (ie, the object's control channel, if it exists).
+This behavior is default, but can be disabled through the daemon config.

 The following is a list of database control messages: